wawrzek/ipstack-test/README.md

 # Docker

-Along the python program Dockerfile to create a docker container is provided.
+Along the python program the Dockerfile makes it possible to create a docker container.
-The ip address is provided as a parameter of the run command.
 Docker address the dependencies issue, but still requires the IPStack API key.
 It should be mounted as a volume.